 Bringing it home…

-As the title of this article states, if you’re a fan of Ido Portal’s methodology, Animal Flow is a logical training system to investigate.
+If you’re a fan of Ido Portal’s methodology, Animal Flow is a logical training system to look into.

 Training systems are designed with an end goal: results.

-If you’re interested in expanding your movement capacity, here is the Animal Flow Training System.
+If you’re interested in expanding your movement capacity, check out: Animal Flow 2.0